Group Counselling

 How long does it last?

-For the Creative and Talking Groups most young people attend for at least 12 weeks, though you’re welcome to stay longer if you feel it’s helpful.
-The Next Steps Groups runs for 6 weeks.
+For Creative and Talking Groups most young people attend for at least 12 weeks, though you’re welcome to stay longer if you feel it’s helpful.

 Building trust and continuity with the group creates a space where everyone feels comfortable to share, listen, and grow. more here.